Liability

 6. provide a reasonable course of treatment

-7. follow the patient up afterwards if that is reasonably necessary
+7. follow up with the patient afterwards if that is reasonably necessary

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.